AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 }
 ```

-Whereas before the `.navbar-menu` wrapper was fixed in position, covering the entire screen, it's now static.
+Whereas before the `#navbar-menu` wrapper was fixed in position, covering the entire screen, it's now static.
 This means it assumes its natural position in the DOM based on where it was defined in our HTML.
 In this case, that's after the home link (since the hamburger is now invisible).

 And finally, `.navbar-links` now uses a flex direction of `row` instead of `column`, ensuring that the links appear side by side on the navbar: